Home Visitation Programs

 - Transition support for families at program graduation

-- Parent-aid bags to distribute educational and useful items, including books and developmental toys, health and safety items
+- Parent-aid bags which include educational and useful items, including books and developmental toys, health and safety items

-Mothers also are welcome to participate in group meetings, where they can meet other first-time parents and share the joys and challenges of parenting.
+Mothers also are invited to participate in group meetings, where they can meet other first-time parents and share the joys and challenges of parenting.

 Key Program Components

-Five key program components inform the Every Child Succeeds home visitation program.
-These include success priorities, enhanced and updated curriculum, and continuous quality improvement.
+Four key program components inform the Every Child Succeeds home visitation program.
+These include success priorities, home visit planning guide, strategic enhancements and continuous quality improvement.

 Success Priorities are defined as the activities and outcomes considered to be essential for the child's development and family functioning.
 They bring focus to home visiting and guide home visitors in selecting what to work on with families when multiple needs exist.
 These success priorities also help home visitors measure successful completion of program goals at specified intervals throughout families' enrollment in the program.
-Examples of these priorities include immunizations and our Medical Home Initiative.
+Examples of these priorities include healthy pregnancy and delivery and immunizations.

-The Enhanced and Updated Curriculum is a comprehensive set of resources and tools designed to integrate multiple curricular resources with supplemental materials and community support.
-Home visitors can readily access the curriculum through the Home Visit Planning Guide that serves to organize the material and integrate forms and inventories.
-The home visitors curriculum to cover a comprehensive array of topics and share up-to-date, quality information with families.
+The Home Visit Planning Guide organizes multiple curricular resources with supplemental materials, while also integrating forms and inventory.
+The home visit planning guide allows home visitors to cover a comprehensive array of topics and share up-to-date, quality information with families.
 The curriculum ensures that home visitation plans for each family are consistent from agency to agency and home visitor to home visitor.

-This curriculum incorporates success priorities and other criteria for success.
-Curricular information is organized into six domains, including Parental Health, Parenting, Child Development, Personal & Environmental Safety, Social Supports and Life Course Development.
-The curriculum also identifies community resources that are equipped to support families in each of these agencies.
+This planning guide incorporates success priorities and other criteria for success.
+Information is organized into six domains, including Parental Health, Parenting, Child Development, Personal & Environmental Safety, Social Supports and Life Course Development.
+The guide also identifies community resources that are equipped to support families in each of these agencies.

 Our Continuous Quality Improvement program allows Every Child Succeeds to continually evaluate and improve service delivery to families.
 Tools and strategies include creating action plans that designate areas for improvement, identifying best practices and supporting agencies in their efforts to meet program standards.
 All of the agencies working with Every Child Succeeds participate in this effort.